Pupil Voice at Lostwithiel School

 Currently there are a range of opportunities for our children to have a voice and feedback from these groups is shared across our whole school:

-School Council – Children from across the school work on issues of school improvement, learning and curriculum.
+TEAM 12 – Children from across the school work on issues of school improvement, learning and curriculum.

 Eco-Schools Group – Children from across the school work to raise awareness about Eco-issues and ensure our school is doing its bit to help our world.